 Ingredients Notes

-Apples – I used McIntosh apples.
-You can use any kind of apples though.
+- Apples – You can use any kind of apples, I used McIntosh apples which are on the sweeter side.
 If you use Granny Smith, there will be a sour contrast to the cake.
-I had 2 cups total, sliced into small cubes.
+I had 2 cups total, and I sliced them into small cubes.
 I chopped them with the skin on, but you can peel it if you’d like.

 Step by step instructions

 Step 1 – Prep.
 Grease the pan.
 For easy removal of the cake, place parchment paper on the bottom and 2 sides of the pan.
-Gently grease the other two sides and then set aside.
+Grease the other two sides and then set aside.

 Step 2 – Mix dry ingredients.
 In a medium sized bowl, add in flour, oats, cinnamon, nutmeg, cornstarch, baking soda, baking powder, and salt.
 Stir to combine and set aside.